Anybody who knows me knows that I am a huge true crime fan.

 Season 3 of CounterClock tells the story of the murdered Pelley family, with the main suspect being their seventeen-year-old son, Jeff.
 As you can imagine, a true-crime podcast is not where you’d typically expect to run into an estate planning issue, but it happens nonetheless in Episode 8 of Season 3.
 The details of the Pelleys’ actual estate plan are understandably sketchy, but Delia outlines the basics, stating that there was an executor of the Pelleys’ Wills who was responsible for “allocating and investing insurance proceeds” and who could not pay out funds until each of the surviving children turned 23 years old.
 In need of money, however, Jeff continually sought to have his portion distributed early, and eventually fabricated a medical bill to try and force an earlier distribution from the Trust.
 The Trustee saw through the deception, however, and Jeff ended up on probation after pleading guilty to wire fraud charges.

 Though the episode discussed Wills and Executors, it seems to me that what Delia was actually describing was a Trust for the children funded by the Pelleys’ life insurance proceeds.
 From what I can tell, the terms of the Trust would require that the Trustee retain and grow the funds until each of the children turned 23.
-There also seems to be an exception allowing the Trustee to pay certain types of expenses (like medical bills) prior to the children turning 23 if necessary, hence the reason for Jeff’s scheme.
+There also seems to be an exception allowing the Trustee to pay certain types of expenses (like medical bills) before the children turn 23 if necessary, hence the reason for Jeff’s scheme.
 A Trust with these types of provisions is rather typical for a family with younger children, as it ensures the children have some resources available for necessities while they are young but waits to give them larger sums of money until they have a more highly developed sense of financial responsibility.
 For more information on Family Trusts, see our Five Trusts Report.

 What the story brought to my mind, however, is a question I commonly get from clients: How do I know that my wishes will be followed after I’m gone?